Melinysh/melinysh.github.io/_posts/2016-02-18-what-makes-a-vimrc.md

 categories: vim, development, commandline
 ---

-Let's get this out the way.
+Let's get this out of the way.
 The default vi editor is horrible.
 I think I first used it on my Raspberry Pi and, like many other people, had no clue what was going on.

 {% include image.html img="trapped-vim.png" title="Default Vim setup" caption="A memory of my first Vim experience"%}